NoobforAl/IpReturn/README.md

 You need linux machine (i use arch linux for this program).

-Install gcc:
-> sudo pacman install gcc

-Install make:
+Install dependency:
-> sudo pacman install make
+> sudo pacman -Sy gcc make ulfius

-Install ulfius:
->sudo pacman isntall ulfius

 And run code:
 > make run

-And you can test Program:
+You can test Program:
 > curl 127.0.0.1:8080

 OutPut: